empjs/emp/packages/emp-frameworks/vue2/README.md

 ```

 ## FQA
-+ Q: How share vue module?
++ Q: How share Vue dependencie ?
-+ A: You need use `vue/dist/vue.esm.js` in shared array.example:
++ A: Vue is special, You need use `vue/dist/vue.esm.js` in shared array.example:
 ```js
   config.plugin('mf').tap(args => {
     args[0] = {